MFloru/Bacchus-R1/meeting minutes/Meeting_20.md

 Meeting Minutes
 ------
-*Next meeting: Wednesday June 10th, 9AM Teaching Building 6 (?)*
+*Next meeting: Thursday June 11th, 6PM Teaching Building 6*

 **Discussions**

 * Point on our IAR progress and organization

+* References management: We'll have to check them and sort them depending on the part it is in (make sure we have them all)

+* Presentation: just a PPT

-* what are we still going to change and what not?
-Especially in law (write about how current startups are coping with the lawless zone) and technology part (is rather short, could use the process scheme we used in the slides and could give a more visual overview of the different steps), possibly also in supply chain part (blockchain can be better explained with help of Jonathan)
+* Technology part is rather short.
+We could use the process scheme we used in the slides and could give a more visual overview of the different steps)

-* are the tasks of last week done?

-* better not everybody to proofread : too much work + annoying for Melinda, how to divide?

-* do we put the section front pages at the left or right side of the book?
+* Put the section front pages at the right side of the book and add blanc pages + page numbers

 **Taking pictures**

-* Come nicely dressed!

 **Tasks**

-* Someone implementing all qr codes
+* Everybody sorts the references of their parts and finds QR Codes of their nicest references AND send it to Melinda so that it will be sorted by parts in the final report

-* everybody write something about themselves
+* Everybody write something about themselves (40 words) + give to Melinda with link to their Linkedin through QR Code

-* Someone making a list of all insect food companies (their website link)

-* Someone responsible to check all references that are inside the report (when they are put inside)
+* Everybody finishes his tasks from last week

+* Iker makes the proof reading of the report for spelling

+* Marie reviews Matthias's part and sends him her remarks by email

+* Marie also sends Melinda an email for the GitHub part she wrote

+* Matthias finishes the proof-reading content of the overall report (+ might deliver extra content for the law part)

+* Max sends a graph for his Technology part

+* Max writes down the content of final PPT

 ----------